-The Division of Habitat conducts aquatic biomonitoring studies to collect data on water quality, habitat function, and fish presence at a number of large projects statewide.
+The Habitat Section conducts aquatic biomonitoring studies to collect data on water quality, habitat function, and fish presence at a number of large projects statewide.
 We work with project applicants on baseline data collection before a project is permitted and often continue these studies during operation and after the projects are completed.

 Most biomonitoring programs gather information on stream type, discharge, periphyton , aquatic invertebrates , and fish presence.
 Some studies also include analysis of water quality, including metals concentration in fish.